waqarsaleem/waqarsaleem.github.io/recommendation.md

 - [Osman Ali Mian](https://www.linkedin.com/in/osman-ali-mian-79476b41/), FAST CS 2014, MS CS at Universität des Saarlandes starting 2016
 - [Saman Gaziani](https://www.linkedin.com/in/samangaziani/), HU CS 2020, PhD at UT Dallas starting 2020 (not pursued)
 - [Sameer Pervez](https://www.linkedin.com/in/sameerpervez/), HU CS 2023, MS HCI at University of Trento starting 2024 (not pursued)
+- [Syed Bilal Hoda](https://www.linkedin.com/in/syedbilalhoda/), HU CS 2020, MS CS (online) at Georgia Institute of Technology starting 2024
+- [Syeda Naeema Hasan](https://www.linkedin.com/in/naeemahasan/), HU CS 2019, MS CS at Universität des Saarlandes starting 2025 (deferred)
 - [Syeda Areeba Kazmi](https://www.linkedin.com/in/areeba-kazmi-a840a8112/), HU CS 2020, MS CS (online) at Georgia Institute of Technology starting 2022
-- [Syed Bilal Hoda](https://www.linkedin.com/in/syedbilalhoda/), HU CS 2020, MS CS (online) at Georgia Institute of Technology starting 2024
 - [Unaiza Ahsan](http://unaizahsan.com), Georgia Tech 2018, Schlumberger Faculty for the Future Fellowship 2017-18

 The achievements of the individuals above are due to their efforts, only a few facets of which are partially documented by my letter.
 More applicants who sought my recommendation were unsuccessful in their application than were successful (the ratio exceeds 5 to 1 as of November 2023), just so you know!